K9 Program

 America has seen the use of canines in law enforcement for more than 100 years; with failures and successes, but one aspect has remained, and that is the continued use of man's best friend remaining an integral part and partner to law enforcement professionals.

-Interested in making a financial contribution to help fund our K9 Program, please email Cpl.
-Austin Addison for details.
+Interested in making a financial contribution to help fund our K9 Program, please email Sgt.
+Austin Addison for details

 |